Helping to rebuild network

 Two senior line mechanics from NETcon in Timaru will be supervising the installation of the equipment and providing training to staff from Nauru Utilities Corporation over a 10 month period.

-Infratec’s general manager Luke van Zeller says, “we're excited about the opportunity to help improve the reliability of electricity supply for the people of Nauru and to work directly with the local utility to up-skill their staff to maintain their network safely in accordance with international standards."
+Infratec’s General Manager-Business Development Luke van Zeller says, “we're excited about the opportunity to help improve the reliability of electricity supply for the people of Nauru and to work directly with the local utility to up-skill their staff to maintain their network safely in accordance with international standards."

 Having a robust electricity network is also a key step in enabling Nauru to transition to renewable energy and reduce their reliance on diesel for power generation.